annabellaals/Wheelshub/readme.md

 **Authentication Pages**

 A very important component of this entire application is to securely authenticate users.
 This give the bidders and seller security and also gives us a way to validate users and makes this a better platform for everyone.
-For this project, we are extending the authentication provided by the Django.
+For this project, I have extended the authentication provided by the Django.
 We will authenticate users with username and password approach and use `jwt` based secure tokens for access.

 There are two key pages module on the frontend: **Sign Up** and **Login**.
 These functionalities are implemented using API views that handle user registration and login processes.
 Below are the details of each page: